slideflow/slideflow/docs/source/project.rst

 Setting up a Project
 ====================

-The easiest way to get the ``slideflow`` pipeline up and running is to use the bundled project management class, ``SlideFlowProject``.
+The easiest way to get the ``slideflow`` pipeline up and running is to use the bundled project management class, ``SlideflowProject``.
 In this section, we will examine how to set up a new project and then use the project to execute each of the pipeline steps.

 Before we start, make sure you have each of the following: